stuglaser/pychan/README.md

 		    outchan.put("From 2 " + str(value))
 ```

-You can see more examples in `pick-conc-patt.py`.
+You can see more examples in the "examples" directory.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/stuglaser/pychan/trend.png)](https://bitdeli.com/free "Bitdeli Badge")